Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 If the rule is disproved, the solver also provides a concrete test case demonstrating the violation.

 The rules of the specification play a crucial role in the analysis.
 Without adequate rules, only very basic properties can be checked (e.g., no assertions in the contract itself are violated).
-To effectively Certora Prover, users must write rules that describe the high-level properties they wish to verify on their contracts.
+To effectively use Certora Prover, users must write rules that describe the high-level properties they wish to verify on their contracts.
 Here we will learn how to think about and write high-level properties.

 ## Example

 Let's take as an example a straightforward simple bank implementation ([Bank.sol](Bank.sol)).
-The contract has a mapping from users to their funds, and the total funds deposited in the system.
-The basic operations are `deposit` `transfer` and `withdraw`.
+The contract has a mapping from users to their funds and the total funds deposited in the system.
+The primary operations are `deposit`, `transfer`, and `withdraw`.

 ## A Basic Rule